 Moreover, in our Coq formalization, the semantics of LAsm is also equipped with memory accessors for address translation in order to handle both kernel memory linear mapping and user space virtual memory.
-In the latter case, plain integers can be treated as pointers to user memory, as opposed to kernel memory modeled as the CompCert-style concrete memory state However, for the sake of presentation, we are going to describe a simplified version of
+However, for the sake of presentation, we are going to describe a simplified version of LAsm where memory accesses only use the kernel memory.